fablabbcn/fablabs.io/README.md

 ## Pull requests

-All PRs are tested on Travis.
+All PRs are tested on Travis and Github Actions and Github Actions.
 Make sure the tests run fine.

+## Languages

+Use the `i18n-tasks normalize` before submitting language changes

 ## Versioning